HansPeterOrding/nflfastr-symfony-bundle/doc/import_strategies.md

 ### Direct approach

 This approach tries to import all data at once.
 You only need to run one command and wait until everything is processed.

+#### Up- and downsides

+Upsides:
+* Results can be viewed while importing (not only in logs)
+* Synchronous
+* Easy to setup and use

+Downsides:
+* Extremely memory intensive
+* Automating is complicated/ not possible
+* Needs personal backing

 #### Instructions to import